custom-computing-ic/sbcube/README.md

 ## Citation
-If you find the trustworthy_dlproject useful, please cite our paper:
+If you find the trustworthy_dl project useful, please cite our paper:

 ```{=latex}
 @inproceedings{que2025trustworthy,